goldami1/VRCourseProject/README.md

 _*Development Highlights:*_
 ===========================
-* In second level - guard implemented using customized behavior tree, blackboard, controller, character.
+* In second level - guard (that uses gaze control) implemented by a customized character, behavior tree and blackboard.
 (AI character)
-* In first level - cars movement implemented using splines
+* In first level - cars movement implemented using splines.